srobo/runbook/docs/programme/livestream/audio.md

 During live events, the music played throughout the venue needs to be stripped out, usually through a separate audio feed.

 Audio can either be played directly through OBS using the VLC source, or through a desktop audio player, so long as any other system sound effects using the audio device are muted.
 When playing audio, be sure to [normalize it](https://www.alphr.com/normalize-volume-vlc) to ensure the volume doesn't vary.

+## Audio sources

+!!! tip
+    On Windows, you can use [VoiceMeeter](https://vb-audio.com/Voicemeeter/) to create "virtual" audio devices to allow OBS to distinguish between incoming application audio.

+It's recommended to avoid Global Audio Devices unless the source is intended to be available to every scene (eg host microphones).
+Adding sources per scene is more work, but reduces the need to manually mute and un-mute certain sources when changing scenes.